Ambinter/moleditor/README.md

 Requirements
 ------------

-NOTE : [MolEditor][1] has only be tested on GNU/Linux.
+NOTE : MolEditor has only be tested on GNU/Linux.
 It is also optimized for Firefox 25+.

 * MolEditor is based on [Silex][2] Frameword, which supported PHP 5.3.3 and up.
 * You also need to install [openbabel][3] to compute descriptor columns.